-Timely warnings are initiated by crimes that have already occurred, but represent an ongoing threat to the campus community.
+Timely warnings are initiated by crimes that have already occurred, but represent an ongoing or serious threat to the campus community.
 MCCCD may issue a timely warning for any Clery Act crime committed on its campuses and or Clery Geography, which has been reported to a campus security authority or local law enforcement agency, and that is considered by MCCCD to represent a serious or continuing threat to students, staff, and/or faculty.

 Clery Geography is defined as the core campus boundaries (which includes all district/college owned or controlled property on campus and public property that is within or immediately adjacent to the campus) and on non-campus properties.
-The MCCCD Police Department issues timely warnings as soon as the pertinent information is available.
-Timely warnings are issued to aid in preventing similar crimes, enable people to protect themselves, and may seek information that may lead to an arrest or conviction of an offender.
+The MCCCD Police Department issues timely warnings as soon as the pertinent information is available, in a manner that withholds the names of victims as confidential, and with the goal to aid in preventing similar crimes, enable people to protect themselves, and may seek information that may lead to an arrest or conviction of an offender.

-The MCCCD Police Department is responsible for determining if a timely warning will be issued once notified a Clery Act crime has been reported to a campus security authority, local law enforcement, or directly to the College Police Department.
-Timey Warnings are disseminated using a variety of methods to include, but not limited to:
+The MCCCD Police Department is responsible for determining if a timely warning will be issued once notified a Clery Act crime has been reported to a campus security authority, local law enforcement, or directly to the District Police Department.
+Timely Warning Notices are typically written and distributed by the Police Commander, or designee.
+Timely Warnings are disseminated using a variety of methods to include, but not limited to: